-This Memorial Day Activities Page is based on the Memorial Day holiday.
+This Memorial Day Activities Preschool theme is based on the Memorial Day holiday.
 It is a United States national holiday declared to honor those who have fought and died serving their country.
 Memorial Day falls on the last Monday of May each year.

 This holiday can be a difficult time for many who have either lost loved ones in military service or who have family members deployed.
 The article link below discusses how military deployment impacts our preschoolers and what you, as teachers, can do.